csiro-data-school/python-files/_episodes/17-argparse.md

   - filters and constraints (eg: files must exist)
 - click

-## Why Bother with Command-line Arguments?

-### They can make your programs easier to use
+## Command-line Arguments Make Your Programs Easier to Use and Reuse

-Have you ever written a short program, and then gone to reuse it a few months later, only to find that you can't remember exactly how to make it work?
-While good comments and docstrings clearly help, command-line arguments can also help.
+Have you ever written a short program, and then a few months later discovered that you that you can't remember exactly how to use it?
+While good comments and docstrings help, command-line arguments with usage messages can also help.
-The recommended approaches for implementing command-line arguments in Python all support the creation of command-line help messages with very little extra effort.

-### They can make your programs easier to reuse

 For many single-use programming tasks and small programs, hard-coding values into the program can be sufficient.
-However, to make programs reusable it is common to supply arguments to the program from the command-line.
+However, to make programs reusable it is helpful to supply arguments to the program from the command-line.

 For example, command-line arguments that specify the input data file to use will make a data analysis program much easier to reuse compared to the same program